 - Areas of interest Classics and Ancient History

 This course offers students the chance to explore the literary, historical and cultural contexts of Ancient Greece though the close study of a text or series of texts read in the original language.
 Each iteration of the course is designed around a single author, genre, or theme.
 There will be further tuition in and revision of the grammar and syntax of Ancient Greek.

-- Discuss the literary, historical and cultural contexts of the text(s) studied.
+- discuss the literary, historical and cultural contexts of the text(s) studied; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Workload130 hours of total student learning time made up from:

 a) 36 hours of contact in language classes over 12 weeks.